LATEST INFORMATIONAll information current as of Dec. 14, 2020, at 10:00 a.m.

 CDC COVID-19 Pocket Guide

-Gatherings (e.g., staff meetings, guard mount, training, testing) may include up to 10 people indoors and 20 people outdoors, so long as the gathering space allows individuals to remain at least six feet apart from other individuals throughout the gathering.
+Gatherings (e.g., staff meetings, guard mount, training, testing) may include up to 10 people (social distancing not possible)/ 20 (social distancing possible) indoors and 50 people (social distancing not possible)/ 100 people (social distancing possible) outdoors.
+Social distancing requires individuals to remain at least six feet apart from other individuals throughout the gathering.

 If you’re experiencing new challenges on the home-front with managing kids, homeschooling, and any other wild factors that go on in this time of uncertainty, you’re invited to the Positive Parenting (free) 30-minute workshops happening at 1 p.m. each weekday on Zoom.